Jaimeloeuf/relativity/README.md

 - [ ] Add settings to allow customization of jump style and default character position after jump

 ## Release Notes
+### 0.3.3
+- Refactored internal code to extract some code blocks into standalone functions, for better future extensibility.

 ### 0.3.2
 - Bug fix for gotos jumping up, that exceeds upper document/screen limit of line 0
     - Previously, this will fail with an error of illegal position as a line cannot be negative.